-5.4 Other Considerations
+5.6 Other Considerations

-Although not formally addressed on the PDCF for Project Submission, a project or program Work Group is expected to review and address the following considerations and report applicable information to the IRWM Group during the periodic meetings; initial screening and assessment; and IRWM Group deliberation processes.
+Although not formally addressed on the PDCF for Project Submission, a project or program Work Group is expected to review and address the following considerations and report applicable information to the IRWM Group during the periodic meetings, initial screening and assessment, and IRWM Group deliberation processes.
 If no Work Group is appointed for a specific project or program submission, then the submitting party may be asked to provide this information along with the PDCF.

-- Potential impacts and/or benefits to DACs in the Region.
-Primarily the necessity of a project or program towards meeting the critical drinking water needs of a community, and the opportunity to provide a solution that may not otherwise be accomplished due to local funding limitations. - Potential impacts and/or benefits to environmental resources in the Region; in particular, the potential impacts on local flora and fauna, specifically, endangered species and local habitats. - Climate change considerations, including the project's or program's impact on the Region's ability to cope with the impending impacts of a changing climate (reference Section 13.0); specifically, the potential reduction or mitigation of Greenhouse Gas (GHG) Emissions or air pollutants in the Region. - Potential impacts and/or benefits to the water supply reliability in the Region.
+• Potential impacts and/or benefits to DACs in the Region.
+Primarily the necessity of a project or program towards meeting the critical drinking water needs of a community, and the opportunity to provide a solution that may not otherwise be accomplished due to local funding limitations.

+- Potential impacts and/or benefits to environmental resources in the Region.
+In particular, the potential impacts on local flora and fauna, specifically, endangered species and local habitats. - Potential impacts and/or benefits to the water supply reliability in the Region.
 For instance, the impacts or reduction in water supply from the Sacramento-San Joaquin River Delta for SWP supplies, and Sierra Nevada runoff for CVP and local supplies. - Potential impacts and/or benefits to neighboring regions (IRWM Groups), including the ability to work jointly on multi-regional water management.

-5.5 Maintenance of Project and Program List
+5.7 Maintenance of Project and Program List